-This will require us to include parts of our code in Android.
-The specific version of Android that we will use is: 5.0.1.
-This will specifically run on an HTC One.
-It may run on other phones as well, but due to the scope of the project we aim to ensure that it at least works on an HTC One.
-Other applications may be developed to ensure access by as many users as possible.
-An Android phone was chosen for the convenience of having a device we already own that takes pictures/video and has a connection to the Internet.
+This required us to include parts of our code in Android.
+The specific version of Android that we used was 5.0.1 running on an HTC One.
+It may run on other phones as well, but due to the scope of the project we limited development and testing to a single Android version and device.
+Other applications could be developed to ensure access by as many users as possible.
+An Android phone was chosen for the convenience of having a device we already own that takes pictures and video, and has a connection to the Internet.
 We felt that many of our customers would have a similar device and that they would be able to use the product.

 Additional Tools

-In addition to the software requirements and tools listed above, our team will utilize a few other tools to assist with project management and development.
+In addition to the software requirements and tools listed above, our team utilized a few other tools to assist with project management and development.

-GitHub will be used for version control.
-All documents, presentations, and source code will be maintained by version control.
-This ensures collaboration between team members is done efficiently as possible and that all members of the team can participate by adding their changes easily.
+GitHub was used for version control.
+All documents, presentations, and source code were maintained by version control.
+This ensured efficient collaboration among team members and that all members could participate by adding their changes easily.

-Microsoft Office will be used for developing project papers and presentations.
+Microsoft Office was used for developing project papers and presentations.
 All members of the team had access to the Microsoft Office suite by virtue of being Iowa State students.
-Word is also a standard for writing of documents in most environments.
+Word is also an established standard for document writing in most environments.